 Alte Feuerwache

-Today, the "Tatü-Tata" of the fire brigade no longer resounds through the interior of the station.
 After the fire brigade moved to a new, modern site in the 1970s, the Bürgerzentrum Alte Feuerwehr e.V. association took over the site.
-This association was founded and campaigned for the preservation and conversion of the station into a community centre.
-Since then, the Alte Feuerwache has been a place by the citizens for the citizens, with a wide range of opportunities for participation and offers to get involved.
+This association was founded and campaigned for the preservation and conversion of the station into a community center.
+Since then, the Alte Feuerwache has been a place for local residents, offering a wide range of opportunities for participation and activities.
 A place where people can meet and exchange ideas.
 The inner courtyard and the adjoining café/restaurant in particular, as well as the regular flea markets, give visitors a nice impression of this charmingly unpretentious place.

 Eligibility